-But then, as if to illustrate Pope's dictum that "a little learning is a dangerous thing," the grammaticasters of the 19th century decided to turn the split infinitive into a problem.
+But then, as if to illustrate Pope's dictum that "a little learning is a dangerous thing," a small gang of grammaticasters decided to turn the split infinitive into a problem.
 One of the chief trouble-makers was a British churchman named Henry Alford.
 Editor Patricia T. O'Conner recounts the story:

 In a widely popular grammar book, A Plea for the Queen's English (1864), [Alford] mistakenly declared that 'to' was part of the infinitive and that the parts were inseparable.
 He was probably influenced by the fact that the infinitive, the simplest form of a verb, is one word in Latin and thus can't be split.
 But Alford was unaware that the infinitive is just one word in English too.
 You can't split it, since "to" is just a prepositional marker and not part of the infinitive.
 In fact, sometimes it's not needed at all.
 In a sentence like "Miss Mulch thought she was helping him to write proper English," the "to" could easily be dropped.By the way, an infinitive without to is called a zero infinitive.